 Maori Karmael Holmes

-Previous professional affiliations include: ARRAY Alliance, Institute of Contemporary Art at University of Pennsylvania, Leeway Foundation, Painted Bride Art Center, Department of Media Studies & Production at Temple University, Netter Center at University of Pennsylvania, Philadelphia Independent Film & Video Association, Sony Music, and Washington City Paper.
-She has taught at Drexel University, Maryland Institute College of Art, Temple University, University of the Arts, Villanova University, Scribe Video Center, and Philadelphia Community Access Media.
+Previous professional positions include: Executive Director of ARRAY Alliance (2018), Director of Public Engagement at the Institute of Contemporary Art at University of Pennsylvania (2016-2018), and Associate Director at Leeway Foundation (2010-2014), in addition to positions with Painted Bride Art Center, Department of Media Studies & Production at Temple University, the Netter Center at the University of Pennsylvania, Philadelphia Independent Film & Video Association, Sony Music, and Washington City Paper.
+She has taught at Drexel University, Maryland Institute College of Art (MICA), Temple University, University of the Arts, and Villanova University.

 Her writing has appeared in The Believer, Film Quarterly, Philadelphia City Paper, Philadelphia Weekly, Washington City Paper, and Alternet.org.
 Holmes contributed essays to the following books: We Inspire Me: Cultivate Your Creative Crew to Work, Play and Make, edited by Andrea Pippins (Chronicle, 2018); Pleasure Activism: The Politics of Feeling Good, edited by adrienne maree brown (AK Press, 2019); How We Fight White Supremacy: A Field Guide to Black Resistance, edited by Akiba Solomon and Kenrya Rankin (Nation Books, 2019); and Fresh, Bold and So Def, edited Martha Diaz and Felicia Pride (2012).